Al-khalid/AtHack-writeup-OSINT/README.md

 # writeup

-- 1 OSINT{Rick's House - HARD} The challenge description tells you that there this guy called Rick Evelyn and they told you to find his house
+- 1 OSINT {Rick's House - HARD} The challenge description tells you that there this guy called Rick Evelyn and they told you to find his house